GNOME/libadwaita/doc/migrating-to-breakpoints.md

 While `AdwOverlaySplitView` doesn't require using [class@NavigationPage], it can still be used to provide header bar titles insead of using [class@WindowTitle].

+## Bottom Sheet

+A vertical `AdwFlap` can be used as a bottom sheet-like widget.
+It can be replaced with [class@BottomSheet].

 ## Fullscreen Header Bar

 A vertical `AdwFlap` can also be used to handle header bars in fullscreen,